 Warning Regarding Arbitration Clauses in Nevada:

 Practitioners in Nevada (or who are drafting a contract they intend to be enforceable in Nevada) should be aware that Nevada’s legislature passed a law in 2003 that requires contracts failing to provide “specific authorization” that the parties have “affirmatively agreed” to an arbitration provision are “void and unenforceable.”
 The law, Nevada Revised Statute (NRS) 597.995, does not apply to collective bargaining agreements.
-The legislature does not explain what is required in order to provide “specific authorization,” and no appellate court has appeared to have ruled on the issue, but presumably a separate initial of the parties next to the arbitration provision would suffice to satisfy a tribunal.
+The legislature does not explain what is required in order to provide “specific authorization,” but the Nevada Supreme Court’s recent unpublished opinion provides some guidance.